nothing2wang/DS-MVR-Algorithm/README.md

 # References
+Please cite our paper if you use any part of our code:

 Qingsong Wang, Chunfeng Cui, Deren Han. ``Accelerated doubly stochastic gradient descent for tensor CP decomposition''.
 Journal of Optimization Theory and Applications.
 197, 665–704, 2023.